sogeuni/sogeuni.github.io/content/abs/commands/system-and-administrative-commands.md

 **lsof**

 List open files.
 This command outputs a detailed table of all currently open files and gives information about their owner, size, the processes associated with them, and more.
-Of course, **lsof** may be piped to [[text-processing-commands#^GREPREF|grep]] and/or [[awk#^AWKREF|awk]] to parse and analyze its results.
+Of course, **lsof** may be piped to [[external-filters-programs-and-commands#^GREPREF|grep]] and/or [[awk#^AWKREF|awk]] to parse and analyze its results.

 ```bash
 bash$ lsof